Overview

 What is the earliest time or stage in the transaction at which a notification can be made?

-In the case of a public takeover offer, the notification must be submitted immediately after publication of the takeover offer.
-However, it can also be submitted before the publication of such a takeover offer.
+In the case of a public takeover offer, the notification must be submitted immediately after the publication of the takeover offer, but in any case, before its completion.
+The notification may also merely contain a credible announcement of the intention to make a public takeover offer containing the relevant elements.

 Is it usual practice to engage in pre-notification discussions with the authority?
 If so, how long do these typically take?